 This mousse applies without streaks, with minimal smell, dries quickly, and yields the most believable and even tan ever.
 In fact, even though I have an entire cupboard of expensive self-tanners at home, I went out to CVS and snapped this right back up the second I landed back in L.A.
 It's that good.
 And I keep my original purchase at home in Arizona for any and all self-tanner needs on the horizon.

 Even though this drugstore self-tanner is more expensive than most, it's worth it.
-Aussies don't mess around when it comes to their perfect glowy skin.
+Aussies don't mess around when it comes to their glowing skin.
 I actually wrote all about my love for Bondi Sands here, but this formula is one of my absolute favorites.
 It dries instantly so you're not left with that dreaded tackiness, it actually smells good, and it develops insanely fast.
 If you hate wearing self-tanner any longer than necessary, this foaming formula will be your new BFF this summer.
-Plus it works no matter how naturally dark or light you are.
+Plus it works no matter how naturally dark or light your skin tone is.

-Almost every self-tanning brand now has a wipe or towel iteration, but these guys are the O.G.
+Almost every self-tanning brand now has a wipe or towel iteration, but these ones are the OG.
 The reviews don't lie, and considering that this drugstore favorite has over 800 reviews with a solid four-star rating on Amazon, it's safe to say this is one of the most dependable self-tanners out there.
-Plus they're perfect for traveling or touching up small or hard-to-reach spots.
+Plus the towels are perfect for traveling or touching up small or hard-to-reach spots.
 I keep them on hand at all times!
-(I've tried plenty of other self-tanning towels that have left me completely disappointed and streaky.)
+I've tried plenty of other self-tanning towels that have left me completely disappointed and streaky.

-If you're looking or something, fast, mess-free, quick-drying, and suitable for all skin tones, I recommend this affordable drugstore self-tanner from Banana Boat.
-The smell is one of the lesser offensive I've sniffed while the believable and buildable finish is one of the best.
-It has over 1200 reviews on Amazon and still manages to maintain a nearly solid four-star rating.
-I also love that it's oil-free is important to me, as someone who's prone to breakouts.
+If you're looking for something fast, mess-free, quick-drying, and suitable for all skin tones, I recommend this affordable drugstore self-tanner from Banana Boat.
+The smell is one of the less offensive I've sniffed, and its believable and buildable finish is one of the best.
+It has over 1500 reviews on Amazon and still manages to maintain a nearly solid 4.5-star rating.
+The fact that it's oil-free is important to me as someone who's prone to breakouts.

-I'm a self-tanning mousse person, but Jergens and Bondi Sands are the only two I've ever liked from the drugstore.
+I prefer self-tanning mousse, but Jergens and Bondi Sands are the only two I've ever liked from the drugstore.
 And as far as buildable lotions go, this one from Neutrogena is one of the best I've tried.
 It's surprisingly hydrating for parched skin, dries in five minutes or less, and is extremely customizable.
 When I just want a touch of color, I apply it once or twice a week.
 But if I really want to go for it, I apply it three to four nights in a row.
 If you really want to glow, pair it with the brand's cult-favorite sesame body oil.